 Be Aware of Canned Tomato…

-Just before you throw two cans of plain crushed tomatoes into your spaghetti bolognese… be aware that canned tomatoes appear to have higher levels of FODMAPs compared to fresh tomatoes.
-According to the Monash App a ½ cup (92g) serve of canned tomato is low FODMAP, however, contains moderate FODMAPs at a 115g serve, and becomes high FODMAP at a 1 cup (180g) serve (1).
-This means you need to split a 400g can of tomatoes between four serves.
-You can make your tomato sauce go further by adding low FODMAP chicken stock, a little bit of tomato paste, and some cornflour (starch) to thicken.
+Just before you throw two cans of plain crushed tomatoes into your spaghetti bolognese… be aware that canned tomatoes contain FODMAPs and they need portion control.
+According to the Monash App a ½ cup (100g) serving of canned roma/plum tomatoes is low FODMAP, however, larger servings above 1 cup can contain moderate to high levels of FODMAPs (1).
+This means you need to split a 400g (14oz) can of tomatoes between four serves.
+You can make your tomato pasta sauce go further by adding low FODMAP chicken stock, a little bit of tomato paste, and some cornflour/starch to thicken.

 Watch Out For Sneaky FODMAPs

-Avoid canned food that has added high FODMAP ingredients like onion, garlic, or high fructose corn syrup, as these will increase the FODMAP content of the food.
+Avoid canned food that has added high FODMAP ingredients like onion, garlic, high fructose corn syrup, or high FODMAP fruit juices as these will increase the FODMAP content of the food.

 Canning high FODMAP foods can reduce their FODMAP content, however, it is hard to predict if enough FODMAPs will leach into the water to make the food low FODMAP.
-This means you should check the Monash low FODMAP app to see if your canned food is low FODMAP before consuming.
+This means we recommending checking the Monash University FODMAP Diet App to see if the canned food is low FODMAP before consuming.